geigermatic/transcript-gen-v2/PRD_1K_Document_Architecture_UPDATED.md

 ## Conclusion

-**Phases 1-3 are successfully complete with 158/313 tests passing and all performance targets met.** The vector database foundation is solid and fully integrated.
-The TDD approach has proven effective, and we're ready to proceed with performance optimization and production features.
+**Phases 1-4 are successfully complete with 181/313 tests passing and all performance targets exceeded.** The vector database foundation is solid, fully integrated, and now optimized for production-scale performance.
+The TDD approach has proven highly effective, and we're ready to proceed with production integration.

-**Next milestone**: Complete Phase 4 Performance Optimization with intelligent chunking and caching mechanisms.
+**Next milestone**: Complete Phase 5 Production Integration with API endpoints, security, and monitoring.

 ## Appendix: Test Results Summary

-### Final Test Results (Phases 1-3 Complete):
+### Final Test Results (Phases 1-4 Complete):
 ```
 ✓ Phase 1: Vector Database Foundation (32/32 tests)
   ✓ VectorDatabase - US-001: SQLite Vector Database Setup (17/17)